"

 Structure and Format

-Not all interviews are the same.
-Interviews can vary not only by their delivery format but also by their structure and the types of questions asked.
+Interviews can vary in their delivery format, structure, and the types of questions asked.
 Knowing what type of interview to expect will help you determine how to best prepare.
 Let’s look at the various types of job interviews.
 No matter which format is used, treat each interview like you would a formal, face-to-face business meeting: be well-prepared, dress appropriately, and conduct yourself with professionalism.

 Types of Questions